Easy Raspberry Swirl Mini Cheesecakes

-- Bake in a 325°F oven for about 22 minutes or until the cheesecake is set.
+- Bake for about 22 minutes or until the cheesecake is set.

 - Remove the muffin tin from the roasting pan water bath and move to a wire rack to let cool completely.

-- Bake the cupcakes in the other muffin tins using the same process.
+- Bake the cupcakes in the other muffin tin using the same process.

-- Once cool, refrigerate in the tins for at least 4 hours.
+- Once cool, cover and refrigerate in the tins for at least 4 hours.

-- If you have more roasting pans and multiple ovens, you can bake multiple tins of cupcakes at once.
+- If you have more roasting pans, muffin tins and more than one oven, you can bake multiple tins of cupcakes at once.
 However, do not cook them on multiple racks in the same oven as they won’t bake evenly.

 - Store in an air tight container in the refrigerator for up to 5 days